opus1269/photo-screen-saver/docs/faq.md

 ### Google Photos

+* **Why does the dialog asking for Picasa permissions say it can change my data?**

+    The extension will never change any of your data.
+    The API that Google provides for interacting with your Google Photos does not have a read only scope.
+The extension only reads data.

+  ***

 * **Why aren't all my Google Photos albums showing?**

     The API that Google provides to interface with Google Photos does